‘captures the confusion of a modern world with dagger-sharp lyricism,’ said the Independent. In their own words:

 Damn!
 It was just getting good, wasn’t it?

-In 2013, her epic poem Brand New Ancients, performed to an orchestral backing, won the Ted Hughes Award for innovation in poetry, a Herald Angel award at the Edinburgh Fringe and the ‘Offie’ (the Off West End Theatre award) for the best production that ‘def[ies] traditional categories’.
+In 2013, their epic poem Brand New Ancients, performed to an orchestral backing, won the Ted Hughes Award for innovation in poetry, a Herald Angel award at the Edinburgh Fringe and the ‘Offie’ (the Off West End Theatre award) for the best production that ‘def[ies] traditional categories’.

-She has worked on various projects with Yale University, the BBC, the Old Vic and the Royal Shakespeare Company.
+They have worked on various projects with Yale University, the BBC, the Old Vic and the Royal Shakespeare Company.

-She has been chosen to curate the 2017 Brighton Festival.
+They have been chosen to curate the 2017 Brighton Festival.

 Up-to-date as at 29 November 2016